gtatters/ThermImageJ/Readme.md

 These macros will allow you to import most FLIR jpgs and videos and process the images in ImageJ.

-ThermImageJ emerged from Thermimage (<https://github.com/gtatters/Thermimage>), an R package that has similar features, but with more emphasis on biological heat transfer analysis.
+ThermImageJ emerged from Thermimage (<https://github.com/gtatters/Thermimage>), the latter an R package with more emphasis on biological heat transfer analysis.

 Version History
 ---------------